Dr Adrian Gallagher

 - Editor of Global Responsibility to Protect

-In January 2021 I started a 2.5 year project ‘Explaining Non-State Armed Groups Perpetrating Mass Atrocities’ with Kaisa Hinkkainen (University of York) which is funded by the Economic and Social Research Council (£500,000).
+In January 2021 I started a 2.5 year project ‘Explaining Non-State Armed Groups Perpetrating Mass Atrocities’ with Kaisa Hinkkainen (University of Leeds) which is funded by the Economic and Social Research Council (£500,000).
+It focuses on six cases: Syria, Iraq, Nigeria, the Central African Republic, Democratic Republic of Congo and Somalia.

 - International Studies Association